hugobcar/tiamat/README.md

 -------------
 I use namespace `monitoring`, but this is optional.

 ### Creating the secret.
-Necessary AWS Key and Secret.
+Is necessary getting AWS Key and Secret.

 ```shell
 $ read awskey